PRIM Q4 2025 Earnings Call Summary | Stock Taper

 • Q4 Revenue: Approximately $1.9 billion, up 7% year-over-year.

-• Gross Profit: $175 million, a decline of 5% from the previous year, resulting in gross margins of 9.4% (down from 10.6%).
+• Gross Profit: $175 million, a decline of 5% from the previous year, with gross margins at 9.4% (down from 10.6%).

-• Full Year Revenue: Nearly $7.6 billion, an increase of $1.2 billion, with gross profit rising by 16% to $797 million.
+• Full Year Revenue: Nearly $7.6 billion, an increase of $1.2 billion or 19% year-over-year.

-• Backlog: Ended the year with over $11.9 billion, including nearly $3 billion in new bookings in Q4.
+• Backlog: Ended the year with over $11.9 billion, including $3 billion in new bookings in Q4.

 2. Strategic Updates and Business Highlights